Director of eCommerce, Hotsox

 When you know how consumers actually behave online, you can arm your product development team with an organized checklist.
 Use those search queries to anticipate the buyer’s needs and then develop products that cater directly to them.

-DemandJump’s consumer insights uncover your target audience’s true path-to-purchase.
+Smart companies are looking to collect consumer insights and customer insights in order to better understand their target market.
+While it may sound easy on paper, you may be asking yourself 'How do you gather customer insights?', 'How do you track consumer behavior?', or 'Why are customer insights important?'.
+Well, you would not be alone.
+The simple answer is DemandJump’s consumer insights platform.
+Consumer Insights uncover insights into your target audience’s true path-to-purchase.
+You no longer have to lose sleep trying to figure out how to find consumer insights.
 With these insights, you see what websites they visit, what searches they conduct, what questions they ask, and the videos and content they engage with when researching and buying products like yours.

 You can gather these insights on any topic or product category that your brand fits into, and you can gather insights on any number of phrases you think your target audience is searching.
 For example, if you are an eCommerce website that sells indoor plants, type into the search bar, “indoor plants” or “house plants”.

 What you’ll get back is a snapshot of the online buyer journey that you can use to build your content strategies, structure your website optimized for search engines, make videos that answer consumer questions, and partner with the websites that your target audience frequently navigates.
-Basically, with these insights, you obtain a go-to-market playbook for meeting your target audience in the moment it matters, when they’re ready to buy.
+With these insights, you obtain a go-to-market playbook for meeting your target audience in the moment it matters, when they’re ready to buy.
+We have discussed how the platform informs on consumer behavior, but why is consumer behavior so important to marketers?

 This consumer behavior analysis uncovers the videos your ideal consumer discovers and interacts with along their path to purchase.
-This list of prioritized videos made by both your competitors and other content creators acts as great inspiration for what type of video content your team should be creating.
+This creative insight example is a list of prioritized videos made by both your competitors and other content creators acts as great inspiration for what type of video content your team should be creating.
 Take this list of videos, watch them, and see what works for others in your industry.

 In another dashboard within the Consumer Insights product, our platform breaks out these questions and searches into segments of the buyer journey: from awareness to consideration and decision.
 Most marketers today either have to gather data from a variety of sources, piece them together, and potentially guess what consumers do at each stage of the buyer journey.
-But with this product, it’s never been easier to map out your funnel with real consumer behavior data at the core.
+To provide value marketers need to understand how to analyze, use, and present a range of information to provide customer insights.
+With this product, however, it’s never been easier to map out your funnel with real consumer behavior data at the core.
 Now you can confidently make content that moves consumers all the way through the funnel.
+There are many customer insight tools out there that may have the ability to serve as google research tools, showing you how people search.
+DemandJump's automated consumer journey mapping shows you the questions being asked and the sites being visited at each stage in the decision making process.

 When you have a list of all the searches and questions consumers are asking google, bing, and other search engines, you can quickly identify new products that your product team should develop - based on dynamic market data.
 One customer of ours used these insights to uncover t-shirt ideas related to those they were already making and quickly acted on it to bring a new product to the market before their competitors.
 This acts as a quick view into what your consumers really want from brands, but may not be getting just yet.

 Consumer insights are a powerful tool for engagement.
+Rather than give a consumer insight definition, let's discuss where they come from and how they can inform decision making.
 They are more than simple pieces of data.
 Instead, they are truths about your customer that you come to after analyzing their past behavior and other pieces of information about their wants, needs, lifestyle, and buying behavior.

 These bits of knowledge about your customer give you a new way to look at their perspective to better understand how to develop a relationship.
 A great insight comes from how you interpret data and will often come after analyzing information in a new way.
 This might include asking a different question or putting that information together with data from a wider market to give you a fresh realization.